Merging UK firms face more costs, bureaucracy with Brexit

 On the other hand, freed from strict EU state aid rules, Britain would have a free hand to prop up ailing companies such as steel producers if it chose to do so.

-Under the current system, British competition rules are modelled on EU laws and decisions by the country's courts and tribunals must be consistent with the principles and judgements of the top EU courts in Luxembourg.
+Under the current system, British competition rules are modeled on EU laws and decisions by the country's courts and tribunals must be consistent with the principles and judgments of the top EU courts in Luxembourg.

 Britain's vote to leave the EU in Thursday's referendum would upset this arrangement, said Assimakis Komninos, a partner at law firm White & Case.